zchen15/SURF/README.md

   * bonus points if you can also identify the most likely PDB structures of the proteins being expressed
 * Design the primers which will be used to identify your plasmids via colony PCR
 * Specify the primers you will use to sequence verify your whole plasmid
+  * note: annotate primers used on the plasmid maps
 * Use the annotated plasmid map to figure out what you are studying or testing
 * Important details to know in order to perform the experiment:
     1. What resistance gene and origin of replication is the plasmid carrying.
 Does it even have an origin of replication?
 What antibiotics will be used?